 If you have been engaging in a long-standing battle with perfectionism, consider getting in touch with a psychologist, who can help you work through your challenges.
-You can also contact me at Jasmine Loo Psychology from the Contact Us page above.
+You can also contact us for a consult using the Contact Us page above.

 For more resources on this subject matter, here are some suggestions:

 The Girl who Never Made Mistakes - by M. Pett

 Mistakes that Worked - by C. F. Jones

 Your Fantastic Elastic Brain: Stretch It, Shape It - by J. Deak

 Penelope Perfect: A Tale of Perfectionism Gone Wild - by S. Anderson

 Nobody's Perfect: A Story for Children about Perfectionism - by E. F. Burns

 What to Do When Good Enough Isn't Good Enough: The Real Deal on Perfectionism: A Guide for Kids - by T. S. Greenspon